Skip to Content

 Are apples keto-friendly?

-While apples contain many micronutrients, they are also high in carbohydrates and sugar, which can easily kick people out of ketosis.
-A medium apple contains 20 grams of net carbs, which could easily be a person’s daily carb count.
-We use half of one Granny Smith Apple and zucchini to make this recipe, and you can’t tell the difference.
+We only use half of one Granny Smith Apple and zucchini to make this keto apple crisp recipe, and you can’t tell the difference.
 Because of their tartness, green apples contain less sugar than other varieties.
-Even with the apple, the macros are suitable for a low-carb diet.
+Even with the apple, the macros are great for those following a low-carb diet.

 What’s the difference between an apple crisp, cobbler, and crumble?